harsh-vador/harsh-vador/README.md

 With a year of hands-on experience, I'm committed to growth and excited to bring creativity and efficiency to every project.

-Let's connect and build something amazing together! 🌟

-### 💡 Key Skills:
+## 💡 Key Skills:

 - Frontend Development: **React.js**, **React Native**, **Next.js**
 - Core Web Technologies: **HTML**, **CSS**, **JavaScript**
 - Collaboration & Communication: **Team-oriented**, **Proactive Problem-solver**

-### 🚀 What Drives Me: <br />
+## 🚀 What Drives Me: <br />

   I’m passionate about building user-friendly web and mobile applications, collaborating with teams to overcome challenges, and continuously expanding my skillset.
 With a year of hands-on experience, I’m excited to contribute to projects that make a real impact.
+Let's connect and build something amazing together! 🌟

 ![](https://komarev.com/ghpvc/?username=harsh-vador)